davebulaval/zca/README.rst

 zca
 ===

-ZCA whitening in python with a sklearn-like interface
+ZCA whitening in Python with a Scikit-Learn like interface.

 Usage
 -----